Center for Career and Professional Development Mission

 Requirements for Student Internships

 The internship must be completed in the student's major.
+All internships are available to Main Campus and online students at Post University.
 To participate in student internships, a student must be at least junior status and have achieved a minimum cumulative grade point average of 2.5.

 Academic Internship Process

 The process of finding an approved internship site will take place one semester or two terms before a student can register for the internship course and start work.
 In addition to speaking with the Program Chair and the Center for Career and Professional Development, students should meet with an Academic Advisor or speak with an Academic Success Counselor to confirm the internship course fits into the academic schedule.
 Specifics to discuss during the preparation for an internship procures must include the following: (1) preparing a resume and cover letter to apply for an internship, (2) securing an internship site (3) meeting with the Program Chair to get site approval and a copy of the syllabus, and (4) completing the Internship Eligibility Form and secure all authorized signatures by the Add/Drop deadline.